Primeros: Cultural heritage

 Over the years, the Primeros brand has appeared in literature, film and music.
-The most translated Czech author of the 20th century, Bohumil Hrabal, incorporated Primeros into his books.
+A popular Czech author of the 20th century, Bohumil Hrabal, incorporated Primeros into his books.
 In the novel I Served the King of England (1971), the piccolo character recalls the visits of the Rubber King, an advertising agent of Primeros: “… The Rubber King, the one who supplied the drugstores with delicate rubber goods, a representative of the Primeros company, who came at any time, so he always had something new… the representative distributed all kinds of condoms, of all colors and shapes… “.

 In the 1970s, Primeros became a symbolic instrument of resistance to communist normalization in Czechoslovakia and successfully sabotaged the state pro-population policy enacted by president Husák.
 The anti-regime underground group The Plastic People of the Universe responded to this as part of a Land art event called "Tribute to Fafejta" in 1972, when they inflated and ritually destroyed 500 Primeros condoms.

 Primeros condoms also symbolically played a part in the Oscar-winning film The Shop on Main Street by Ján Kadár and Elmar Klos from 1965, which tells of the persecution of the Jewish population by the Slovak clerical-fascist regime during World War II.

 In neither case did Primeros pay for product placement nor advertising.